literallybenjam/LexisML/2.0/standard/02 Terminology and infrastructure.md

 ##  02 Terminology and infrastructure  ##

-This section much of the common terminology used by this specification, requirements for conformance, and other information which will be referenced often later in the specification.
+This section defines much of the common terminology used by this specification, requirements for conformance, and other information which will be referenced often later on.

 ###  terminology:  ###